Benyamain/trapdoor-extended/README.md

 Given a trapdoored model in ./model and pattern stored in ./results.
 Run:

-`python3 eval_detection.py --dataset mnist --attack pgd`
+`python eval_detection.py --dataset mnist --attack bim`

-`python3 eval_detection.py --dataset cifar --attack pgd`
+`python eval_detection.py --dataset cifar --attack bim`

 Make sure to change the MODEL_PATH, RES_PATH when running the code on customized models.

-The code will run targeted PGD attack on 3 randomly selected label.
+The code will run targeted BIM attack on 3 randomly selected label.
 It will print out the AUC of detection and the attack success rate at 5% FPR.

 To randomize the neuron matching process as we discussed in Section 7.2:

-`python3 eval_detection.py --dataset mnist --filter-ratio 0.1`
+`python eval_detection.py --dataset mnist --filter-ratio 0.1`

 ### Citation
 ```